vmware/vic/doc/user_doc/vic_admin/delete_vch_options.md

 Short name: None

 The thumbprint of the vCenter Server or ESXi host certificate.
 Specify this option if your vSphere environment uses untrusted, self-signed certificates.
+Alternatively, specifying the `--force` option allows you to omit the `--thumbprint` option.
 If your vSphere environment uses trusted certificates that are signed by a known Certificate Authority (CA), you do not need to specify the `--thumbprint` option.

 To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine delete` without the specifying the `--thumbprint` or `--force` options.
 The deletion of the virtual container host fails, but the resulting error message includes the required certificate thumbprint.